yoshuasennaj/JakLabsAssignment/README.md

-# JakLabsAssignment# Final Assignment - JakLabs QA Automation B12
+# Final Assignment - JakLabs QA Automation B12

 ## What you need